brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

-The latter fails because now the initial output iterator type is `std::back_insert_iterator<std::string>`, and the implementation fails to compile, erroring on the construction of `bctx` because of the mismatch in the types of the `basic_format_args` specializations.
+The latter fails because there the initial output iterator type is `std::back_insert_iterator<std::string>`.
+This is a different iterator type from `fmt::appender`, so we get a mismatch in the types of the `basic_format_args` specializations, and cannot compile the construction of `bctx`.

 This can be worked around (I just need to know what the type of the buffer needs to be, in the usual case it's `fmt::memory_buffer` and here it becomes `std::string`, that's fine), but it means we really need to nail down what the requirements of the `formatter` API are.
 One of the things we need to do in this paper is provide a `formattable` concept.
 From a previous revision of that paper, dropping the `char` parameter for simplicity, that looks like: